 It’s a fact that you’ll lose all the balls you buy, whether they’re new or used ones.
-And there’re chances that you’ll lose that brand new ball you purchased within your first 3 rounds.
+And there is a good chance that you’ll lose that brand new ball you purchased within your first 3 rounds.
 If not, the ball will be too rubbed to play anyway, and nobody wants to continue playing with a scuffed ball, right?

 They’re just like new

 Used golf balls sold by renowned stores usually come with no scratches, no scrapes, no water marks or dirt, and they can easily match the standard of brand new balls.
 Most of them receive high positive ratings and recommendations from their users.
-In addition, some companies offer money-back guarantee to their customers, if they aren’t completely satisfied.
+In addition, some companies offer a money-back guarantee to their customers, in case they aren’t completely satisfied.

 Other things to consider

-Apart from these, according to leading names in the industry, golf balls manufactured by them can be kept safely, without zero deterioration in performance, for a couple of years in normal conditions.
-However, it’s important to note that excessive heat, like what might be found in the interior of a car, can reduce a ball’s working lifespan significantly.
+According to leading names in the industry, golf balls manufactured by them can be kept safely, without zero deterioration in performance, for a couple of years in normal conditions.
+However, it’s important to note that excessive heat, like what can be found in the interior of your car, can reduce a ball’s working lifespan significantly.

-Companies also point that balls should be more frequently replaced if golfers want to stay on the same page with advanced technology.
-But leaving aside the manufacturer’s preference for golfers to purchase frequent replacements, as suggested by anecdotal evidences, balls should last for a couple of years under the normal U.S. climatic, storage and playing conditions.
+Companies also point out that balls should be more frequently replaced if golfers want to stay on the same page with advanced technology.
+Leaving aside the manufacturer’s preference for golfers to purchase frequent replacements, balls should last for a couple of years under the normal U.S. climatic, storage and playing conditions.

-Is it worth to pay for the “best used balls” if you’re a weekend or beginner golfer?
+Is it worth paying for the “best used balls” if you’re a weekend or beginner golfer?

-Every retailer, who sells used golf balls, offers grading on those balls.
-Balls, which are called “mint”, usually feel and look like new.
-Now, balls of this top grade or mint grade often don’t come much cheaper than brand new versions, especially if you consider the high and frequent discounts on new golf merchandize available throughout the year.
-If you’re looking for medium grade used balls, you’ll be able to get attractive savings.
+Every retailer who sells used golf balls offers grading on those balls.
+Balls that are called “mint” usually feel and look like new.
+Balls in this top grade often don’t come much cheaper than brand new versions, especially if you consider the high and frequent discounts on new golf merchandise available throughout the year.
+If you’re looking for medium-grade used balls, you’ll be able to get attractive savings.
 That’s because there are some extremely minor cosmetic defects that downgrade these balls.

-If you’re still feeling hesitant between new and used golf balls, probably the question to ask is whether the higher price of new balls will justify the accuracy you are aiming to attain.
-If you’re not a pro, who could afford an unlimited supply of high-end new balls, it’s probably wise to go for standard quality used golf balls as you won’t find any appreciable loss of spin, height or distance in them.
+If you’re still feeling hesitant between new and used golf balls, probably the question to ask is whether the higher price of new balls will justify the accuracy you are looking to get.
+If you’re not a pro that can afford an unlimited supply of high-end new balls, it’s probably wise to go for standard-quality used golf balls as you won’t find any appreciable loss of spin, height or distance in them.